census-instrumentation/opencensus-website/content/agent/_index.md

 ##### For Application Developers ...

-* Manage single expoter Your applications no longer have to locally enable each exporter per language.
+* <b>Manage single expoter.</b> Your applications no longer have to locally enable each exporter per language.
 All applications sends data to OC-Agent using OpenCensus Exporter.